Hero image

 The Vision and Haptics Lab is based in the School of Psychology and Clinical Language Sciences at the University of Reading.
 Work in the lab investigates human multi-sensory perception using techniques that straddle the boundary between Psychology and Engineering.

 (1) Understanding how to optimise bi-manual visual-haptic virtual reality systems; in particular in impact of transforms in the mapping between vision and touch on operator performance.
-This is part of the labs work with the RAIN Hub.
+This research is done in collaboration with researchers at RACE, RAICo and the University of Manchester.

-(2) Determining how information from multiple sensory modalities is integrated for perception and visuomotor control (particularly vision and haptics).
+(2) Determining how the brain integrates information from multiple sensory modalities for perception and visuomotor control.

 (3) Elucidating the nature of the internal models that humans construct from multi-sensory data.
 For example, the extent to which the brain models the physical laws governing the environment.

-Techniques we use to investigate these areas include: behavioural experiments and psychophysics, stereoscopic presentation, virtual reality, haptic robotics, and computational modelling.
+Techniques we use to investigate these areas include: behavioural experiments and psychophysics, stereoscopic presentation, virtual reality, haptic robotics, 3D scanning, and computational modelling.

 Latest paper from the lab